mwpowellhtx/Kingdom.Collections/README.md

 Instead of containing unit testing within the suite as a done deal, we opted to expose a robust set of unit tests for purposes of vetting ***your*** applications of ``Enumeration` or `Enumeration<T>`.
 This is key, because a lot can be told by the story of your own applications.

-The testing framework is fairly robust and does depend upon [NUnit](http://nunit.org/) [2.6.4](http://www.nuget.org/packages/NUnit/2.6.4), at least for the time being.
-We may pursue a migration path, or add additional support, into [xunit](http://xunit.github.io/), for example, but this will depend heavily upon there being competent provisional [combinatorial](http://github.com/AArnott/Xunit.Combinatorial/) support.
-That, or firing the combinatorial author altogether and forge out own combinatorial path; however, bandwidth is the key contraint where these ambitions are concerned.
+We decided to drop [NUnit](http://nunit.org/) support from the project altogether in favor of [xunit](http://xunit.github.io/).
+We are are also employing our xunit extension methods quite effectively throughout the solution.

 ### FlagsEnumerationAttribute enabled Code Generation

-My motivation here was to establish an seamless `Enumeration<T>` experience that looks and feels more or less like the language leven `enum` and `FlagsAttribute`.
+Our motivation here was to establish an seamless `Enumeration<T>` experience that looks and feels more or less like the language leven `enum` and `FlagsAttribute`.
 As such, we wanted to enable automatic code generation of the boilerplate code that is necessary to override the bitwise operators with appropriate `Enumeration<T>` based counterparts.

-I wanted to pursue this in terms of a *Visual Studio Extension* at first, but soon discovered that the better choice was to do so in terms of a *.NET Standard Analyzer and Code Fix*.
+We wanted to pursue this in terms of a *Visual Studio Extension* at first, but soon discovered that the better choice was to do so in terms of a *.NET Standard Analyzer and Code Fix*.
 As the name implies, this heavily depended upon first making the transition into *.NET Core/Standard*.
 As it turns out, this is doable, but not so simple on the surface, not least of all with respect to *Core/Standard* confusion throughout the industry today.
 Less so for me today, but the migration paths even within *Core/Standard* versions are still a bit muddy waters for me.

 At the present time, there are a couple of aspects in the delivery.
 First, there is a *Code Fix* enabled by the *Analyzer* when the `FlagsEnumerationAttribute` is applied.
 This determines whether the target `Enumeration<T> class` is declared `partial`, and provides a corresponding fix for when it has not.